 Your labor rate is the established hourly rate for your service.
 Your material markup percentage is the total percent of the material’s cost that you tack onto the price.
 Both of these are necessary for a time and materials contract.

-Depending on the terms of the agreement, your client may also have a defined budget cap or your business have a maximum number of labor hours.
+Depending on the terms of the agreement, your client may also have a defined budget cap, or your business has a maximum number of labor hours.
 Both of these are useful in defining the project’s parameters.

-But why would a company limit their number of hours worked?
+But why would a company limit the number of hours worked?
 Isn’t that losing revenue?

-Your contract sets up the expectation and the process for your service, so make sure you take the time to make sure its clear.
-Even with the flexibility of this kind of contract, clear phases, expectations, and deadlines are important.
+Your contract sets up the expectation and the process for your service, so make sure you take the time to make sure it’s clear.
+Even with the flexibility of this kind of contract, clear phases, expectations, and deadlines are essential.

 If you create a clearly defined process in your contract, it will be easier to execute by your team.

-Once your contract is signed, you should already have a clear process for how to execute the agreed upon service.
+Once your contract is signed, you should already have a straightforward process for executing the agreed-upon service.
 This includes a clear expectation for when and how your hours and materials are tracked.

 It’s always best to track hours and material expenses as soon as possible.
-The longer you or your employees wait to record this information, the larger your risk for error grows.
+The longer you or your employees wait to record this information, the more significant your risk for error grows.

-Many companies make it a standard to track your hours and materials upon the completion of each task, session, or job.
-However, there are some common challenges that come with this task, including:
+Many companies make it a standard to track your hours and materials upon completing each task, session, or job.
+However, some common challenges come with this task, including:

-To avoid these problems, its best to refrain from using a highly manual process.
+It’s best to refrain from using a highly manual process to avoid these problems.
 The more automated you make your information tracking, the better.

-Most companies use some kind of software in order to record and process time and materials.
-While tracking information is easy for employees who work in an office setting or at a desk, what if you’re out in the field?
+Most companies use some kind of software to record and process time and materials contracts.
+While tracking information is easy for employees who work in an office setting, what if you’re out in the field?

 Jotting the details down on paper to be inputted into your tracking system later sounds like a good idea.
 Yet loose paper and even notebooks are easy to lose in transit or when you’re on the move.

-Plus, it can be easy during a busy workday to forget to input or record this information despite its important role in getting paid.
-So how can companies mediate this process to ensure information is properly recorded without impacting employee efficiency?
+Plus, it can be easy to forget to input or record this information during a busy workday despite its essential role in getting paid.
+So how can companies mediate this process to ensure information is recorded correctly without impacting employee efficiency?

-The best solution is to use a time and materials tracking software that works both on a desktop and a mobile device.
+The best solution is to use time and material contract tracking software that works both on a desktop and a mobile device.
 There are a ton of options on the market, but they are far from equal.
-In order to find the right application for your business, you’ll need to do your research.
+To find the correct application for your business, you’ll need to do your research.

 The purpose of this software is to make life easier.
 Thus, it should smoothly integrate into your current process.
 Aim for a solution that has an easy-to-use interface with an input process that is quick and automatic.